class EndpointCore(Artifact):

 """

-return fast_inference(self.uuid, eval_df, self.sm_session, threads=threads)
+return fast_inference(self.name, eval_df, self.sm_session, threads=threads)

-def _predict(self, eval_df: pd.DataFrame, drop_error_rows: bool = False) -> pd.DataFrame:
+def _predict(self, eval_df: pd.DataFrame, features: list[str], drop_error_rows: bool = False) -> pd.DataFrame:

 Args: